codeface-io/SwiftObserver/README.md

 }
 ```

-You call `and` on a `Promise` and pass it a closure that returns another `Promise`.
-This immediatly observes both promises. `and` returns a new `Promise` that provides the combined values of both promises.
+We call `and` on a `Promise` and pass it a closure that returns another `Promise`.
+This immediatly observes both promises and returns a new `Promise` that provides the combined values of both.

 ### Value Mapping